zarusz/SlimMessageBus/docs/provider_azure_eventhubs.md

      .CheckpointEvery(50)) // trigger checkpoint every 50 messages
 ```

 When the service checkpoints are often, this will impact performance/throughput (more round trips to Azure Blob Storage to save the offsets).
-In contrast, when the service checkpoints are too rare, then probability for a message retry (if the lease expires or your services crashes) increases.
+In contrast, when the service checkpoints are too rare, then the probability for a message retry (if the lease expires or your services crashes) increases.
 As with everything, this needs to be tweaked to achieve a balance.

 > Since version 1.16.0 the transport has moved to the new [AEH client library](https://www.nuget.org/packages/Azure.Messaging.EventHubs/).
 > Because of this, the consumer offsets stored in Azure Blob Storage are no longer compatible.